Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 If you plan on owning a home or a condo in the sunny state of Florida, it’s important to be aware of the realities of ownership in a state that often finds itself in the direct path of hurricanes and tropical storms.

 Costs are extremely elevated in Florida for insurance on properties and vehicles, with well-known insurance companies abandoning the state altogether.
 You might also be required by mortgage companies to obtain separate flood and wind-damage insurance policies in addition to your standard homeowner’s insurance.
-Deductibles in the event of hurricane damage can also be much higher than is standard, ranging from 5 to 10% of the coverage amount.
+Deductibles in the event of hurricane damage can also be much higher than is standard.

 It Isn’t Always Sunny in Florida